-- 1. Please complete all sections of the DLI registration form (available on the school's webpage) and return it to the school offering the immersion program (Annistown, Baldwin, Bethesda, Camp Creek, Ivy Creek, Level Creek, Meadowcreek, Parsons, or Trip) no later than Thursday, May 14, 2020, at 3 p.m.
-Registration forms must be received (not postmarked) by this date and time.
-Late forms will not be accepted. - 2.
-The school will confirm receipt of the registration form via the e-mail address you provide on the registration form.
-You will receive this confirmation e-mail within one week of the school's receipt of your child's registration form.
-If you do not have an e-mail address, please contact the school to learn your student's registration number. - 3.
+- 1. Please complete all sections of the DLI registration form online. - 2.
+You will receive confirmation of receipt of the registration form via the email address you provide on the registration form. - 3.
 It is possible that every student registering for this program will not be accepted due to limited space.
 If more registrations are received than space is available, a lottery will be held of all students whose registration forms were received by the registration deadline. - 4.
 If there are an insufficient number of registrants, the program may be cancelled for the upcoming school year. - 5.
-If a lottery is necessary, it will take place on Tuesday, May 26, 2020 beginning at 10:00 a.m. at the Instructional Support Center (ISC) located at 437 Old Peachtree Road in Suwanee in the 200 Building, Collins Hill/Dacula room.
-Although there is no requirement to attend this lottery, the lottery is open to the general public. - 6.
-Students living in the school's attendance zone (on the date DLI registration closes) will receive registration priority.
+If a lottery is necessary, you will be informed of your child's registration status upon completion of this process. - Students living in the school's attendance zone (on the date DLI registration closes) will receive registration priority.
 If a student is accepted to the program from outside of the attendance zone, transportation will be the responsibility of the parent or guardian.
-All rules of permissive transfer must be observed (see guidelines #7 & 8 below for exceptions). - 7.
-At principal and parent discretion, GCPS DLI teacher children and siblings of students enrolled in the program receive priority enrollment.

-- 8. At principal and parent discretion, In the case of multiples (e.g. twins, triplets), if one student by lottery is enrolled in the program, the multiple sibling receives priority enrollment as well. - 9.
+All rules of permissive transfer must be observed. - 7.
+Kindergarten students who have a sibling enrolled in the program receive priority enrollment at the school where the eldest student is currently enrolled. - 8.
+In the case of multiples (e.g. twins, triplets), if one student is selected by lottery to enroll in the program, the multiple sibling receives priority enrollment at the same school.
+All rules of permissive transfer must be observed. - 9.
+Children of GCPS DLI teachers receive priority enrollment. - 10.
 A waiting list will be maintained for both in-zone and out-of-zone students.
 Waiting lists expire at the end of the kindergarten year.
+After the kindergarten year, students wishing to enter a program must follow all rules of permissive transfer and demonstrate language skills equivalent to GCPS DLI targets. - 11.
+Parents may register students for one DLI school.
+If multiple registrations for the same student are received, the most recent received will be used.
+Following lottery, if the student does not receive placement in the selected school, families may contact additional DLI schools to see where space might be available.